orxngc/dots/README.md

 ![firefox](https://raw.githubusercontent.com/orxngc/dots/anacreon/.github/firefox.png)
 </details>

-## Overview
-First up, a list of most of the packages starts over [here](https://github.com/orxngc/dots/blob/main/hosts/anacreon/config.nix#L192).
-I'll give a quick rundown on the important stuff in case you don't want to go through that; I use Hyprland, Firefox, nvim, Hyprlock, ags, rofi, SDDM, and swaync.
-The file structure is simple... the configuration is in `hosts/hostname/config.nix`, the home-manager stuff in `hosts/hostname/home.nix`, scripts in `/scripts`, certain program configurations (e.g. hyprlock) in `/config`, and `/modules` for different modules. `hosts/hostname/variables.nix` is also something one may want to fool 'round with.
-All my wallpapers are available [here](https://github.com/orxngc/walls) and [here](https://github.com/orxngc/walls-catppuccin-mocha).

 ## Installation
 Run this command in your terminal and the script will handle the rest.
 Note that this won't work for non NixOS users.
 If the script breaks in anyway, please make an issue and notify me.
 It shouldn't, though.